RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 }
 ```

 The `Minifier` will generate a mapping from the word to the token.
-Here is the sample of the `mapping`:
+Here is a sample of the resulting `mapping`:

 ```js
 {